giuntoli-group/nmm-week1/README.md

 -The two new systems come from the first one, with the addition of chemical reactions among reactive beads which change the system from a set of disconnected molecules to a connected network.
 Repeat the analyses of bond, molecules, and clusters as before.
 Compare and explain your findings.
 - Focus now on the "full_reacted.data" system.
 Now, instead of full molecules as before, we will focus on new chains that are created by the reactions.
 The atoms in these chains follow the sequence [-A-A-B-], with A as the reactive atom (Can you guess B?).
 Select only reacted atoms (be careful, atom type changes once beads react!) and B-type atoms and make a cluster analysis on them.
 Report the distribution of cluster size calculated by Ovito.
-This is a measure of the topological heterogeneity of the network, a fascinating topic we will discuss again in Lecture 8!
+This is a measure of the topological heterogeneity of the network, a fascinating topic we will discuss again at the end of the course!

 ## Assignment 2